john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     18      F      female      Molly    Bryant   21   brunette      blue         2
     19      F      female      Jaime  Anderson   46   brunette     green         9

- Notice how the dataframe went from 14 entries to 19?
+Notice that our (accidental) one-to-many relationship during the `merge` lead to 19 final records instead of 13.
+We have no duplicated all of the male records.

 #### Groupby

-`groupby` is a useful tool for aggregating data according to specified fields and subsequently applying some sort of function.
+`groupby` is a useful tool for aggregating data by field and then applying a function.
 Some examples include:

  * Grouping a company purchase log by item category (men's, women's, home furnishings, etc.) and region, then applying `sum` to the sale prices.
 Could be used to report volume of sales by region and item category.

- * Grouping a client list by clothing size and gender, then applying `min` and/or `max` to age to get the age range of clients (men and women) for each clothing size.
+ * Grouping a client list by clothing size and gender, then applying `min`/`max` to age to get the age range of clients (men and women) for each clothing size.
 Could be used to illustrate trends in clothing size with varying age, and to compare the trends for men and women.

-An example is provided for the dataframe of clients used throughout this course:
+Let's group our client list by last name and then count the number of people with each eye color:

-    In [103]: df.groupby(['LAST_NAME','EYE_COLOR'], as_index=False)['EYE_COLOR'].count()
+    In [103]: df.groupby(['LAST_NAME', 'EYE_COLOR'], as_index=False)['EYE_COLOR'].count()
     Out[103]:
     LAST_NAME  EYE_COLOR
     Adams      blue         1